arcus/education_modules/git_setup_mac_and_linux/git_setup_mac_and_linux.md

 author:   Rose Hartman
 email:    hartmanr1@chop.edu
-version:  1.0.2
+version:  1.0.3
 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
-title: Setting Up Git for Mac and Linux
+title: Setting Up Git on Mac and Linux

 comment: This module provides recommendations and examples to help new users configure git on their computer for the first time on a Mac or Linux computer.